samcondon4/SPHEREx-lab-tools/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyLabTools' documentation!
+Welcome to SpherexLabTools' documentation!
 =============================================

 .. toctree::
    :maxdepth: 2

    getting_started/index
-   focus_calibration_dev/index
+   spherexlabtools/index